riganti/dotvvm-samples-academy/src/DotvvmAcademy.Web/Course/020_datacontext/en/10_moving_properties.md

 # Moving Properties

 Hello and, again, welcome to DotVVM Academy.
-In this lesson, we'll make a simple 'Edit profile' page!
+In this lesson, we'll make a simple "Edit profile" page!

 When you create complex pages, it is convenient to have complex objects in the ViewModel.
 In order to keep the data-binding expression simple, you can change the __Binding Context__ for a specific part of the View.